CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/50.Performing Migrations/default.md

 Pre-requisites

-1. _Prepare to Migrate_ has been successful on the VM (For warm migration and TBC only)
+1. _Prepare to Migrate_ has been successful on the VM (For warm migration and TBC only).
-2. The HDM SPBM policy has been applied to all disks within the VM (For warm migration and TBC only)
+2. The HDM SPBM policy has been applied to all disks within the VM (For warm migration and TBC only).
-3. VM migration with multiple CD/DVD Devices is not supported.
-If you attempt to migrate such a VM an error will be reported.
-Please remove and retry migration
+3. VM migration with maximum 10 CD/DVD devices is supported.
+If you attempt to migrate a VM with more than 10 CD/DVD devices, an error will be reported.
+Please remove and retry migration.
 4. Ensure the OS type configured on the vCenter is the same as the actual OS running within the virtual machine.
 If there is a mismatch, it is very likely; the migration will fail during the commit phase. <!---(Ref: CP-2924)-->
 5. Migration of VMs with “..” (two dots) as a substring is not supported.
 Please rename before migration to ensure a successful migration. <!---(Ref: CP-6033)-->
 6. Please verify that the MAC ID for the machine is not in use by any VMs already in the cloud.
 This can happen if you migrate a VM twice or an existing VM with a conflicting ID. <!--- (Ref:- CP-6024) -->